AnnaGenina/pyGravSphere/README.md

 ### Get median, 68, 95 percentiles

-These will be output into */Users/Nerd/Desktop/MyWorkDir/ZhaoConst3Plum/Analysis/Limits/* after yo've ran the Analysis option (option 3)
+These will be output into */Users/Nerd/Desktop/MyWorkDir/ZhaoConst3Plum/Analysis/Limits/* after you've ran the Analysis option (option 3)

 ### Plot the evolution of your chains